 Visible possession of banned electronic devices (device to be collected)

-1ST Cell phones not turned off or in use (device to be collected)
+1ST offense - cell phones not turned off or in use (device to be collected)

-Taking anything that does not belong to oneself, whether belonging to the School, Church, or another person.
-If serious enough, a student may be suspended for such actions as this can be considered theft
+Taking anything that does not belong to oneself, whether belonging to the school, Church, or another person.
+If serious enough, a student may be suspended for such actions as this can be considered theft.

 Consistently not completing homework

 Detention will be served at school, 3:05 pm- 4:05 pm in the assigned room on the assigned day.
 Detention takes precedence over appointments, practices, lessons, tutoring, ballgames, etc. Transportation needs to be arranged.
-During this period, students will compose a letter (at least 2 paragraphs) explaining why the behavior displayed is inappropriate and why they can assure the school why the behavior will not continue, copy written work, or additional activities may be assigned for the purpose of campus beautification.
-The student must complete the assigned amount of work in the detention period.
+During this period, students will compose a letter (at least 2 paragraphs) explaining why the behavior displayed is inappropriate and why they can assure the school that the behavior will not continue, copy written work, or additional activities may be assigned for the purpose of campus beautification.
+The student must complete the assigned amount of work during the detention period.
 Failure to do so will result in an additional detention.

 Parents will be notified via phone call or email, along with the detention form being sent home.
 If neither attempt to contact the parent is successful, the child will still be held for detention on the assigned day.